FindMySchool LogoFindMySchool

 Over 60 clubs and societies operate, covering music, drama, STEM, languages, debating, service, outdoor pursuits, and sports.
 Compulsory sports in Years 7-9 include rugby (boys) and netball or hockey (girls).
 Optional sports include cricket, tennis, athletics, rowing, and cross-country.
 Music ensembles include chapel choir and symphony orchestra.
 Duke of Edinburgh runs from Bronze to Gold.
 Combined Cadet Force offers military training.
 Outdoor expeditions, including international trips, are available to sixth formers.

-The school regularly sends students to Oxford and Cambridge.
-In 2024, five students secured places from seven offers (37% offer rate) across 19 applications.
+The school regularly sends students to Oxford and Cambridge, and recent destination reporting has included Oxbridge offers and places.
 The school offers sixth form mentoring in competitive subjects and explicitly supports medical, law, and other demanding degree applications.
 However, the school does not run a separate "Oxbridge stream"; sixth formers compete based on strong A-level results and demonstrated passion for their chosen discipline.

 The school has won a national award for happiness and wellbeing initiatives.
 Pastoral leaders are senior teaching staff, not separate staff.
 Form tutors know pupils well and identify concerns early.
 A trained counsellor is available.
 The school explicitly teaches resilience and emotional literacy, participates in national mental health campaigns, and structures the day to balance academic demands with leisure and social time.
 Leadership emphasises that "happiness is the key to an individual's success."